Kecskemét: History

 Kecskemét gradually absorbed the lands of those who had taken refuge in the town.
-Residents created a large common field for the animals they were breeding.
-By the beginning of the 18th century, residents held nearly 30,000 cattle, which grazed on an almost 2000 km2 field.
+Residents created a large common field for the animals that they bred.
+By the early 18th century, residents held nearly 30,000 cattle, which grazed on an almost 2000 km2 field.

-At the end of the 18th century, animal breeding started to decline in economic importance, as the fields had become overgrazed and denuded.
+In the late 18th century, animal breeding started to decline in economic importance, as the fields had become overgrazed and denuded.
 It took nearly 100 years before the region developed its next major agricultural commodity.
 In the 19th century, Kecskemét was already part of an important wine district, but the city increased in importance after the vine-pest destroyed most vineyards in the hilly regions.
-Damage was less significant in the plains' areas of loose, sandy soil.
-In the 1870s, landowners planted large plantations of grapevines around the town.
-These were the basis of the 20th-century vineyards and wine industry of the 20th century in Kecskemét.
+The damage was less significant in the plains, areas of loose, sandy soil.
+In the 1870s, landowners planted large plantations of grapevines around the town, which were the basis of the 20th-century vineyards and wine industry of the 20th century in Kecskemét.
 Cottage-type settlements grew up at the vineyards to house workers, a pattern still characteristic of the rural areas around the town.
 The growth of the wine industry stimulated those of the food industry and trade.
 The city is still known for its barackpálinka, an apricot brandy.

 With their accumulation of capital, peasants began to adopt bourgeois customs and goods, stimulating trade in the town.
 Such regional wealth led to construction of new buildings, especially those surrounding Kecskemét's main square.
-This Art Nouveau complex is architecturally significant: the Town Hall, the New College, the Ornamented Palace, the Luther-Palace, the House of Trade (today the House of Young), and the Gentlemen's Casino, now used as the Hungarian Museum of Photography.
+The Art Nouveau complex is architecturally significant and had the Town Hall, the New College, the Ornamented Palace, the Luther-Palace, the House of Trade (today the House of Young), and the Gentlemen's Casino (today the Hungarian Museum of Photography).